Table of Contents

 Rule 15 has information that will help you figure the amount of your earned income.
 If you are self-employed or a statutory employee, you will figure your earned income on EIC Worksheet B in the Form 1040 instructions.

 Wages, salaries, tips, and other taxable employee pay.
 Employee pay is earned income only if it is taxable.
-Nontaxable employee pay, such as certain dependent care benefits and adoption benefits, is not earned income.
+Nontaxable employee pay, such as certain dependent care benefits and adoption benefits, isn't earned income.
 But there is an exception for nontaxable combat pay, which you can choose to include in earned income, as explained later in this chapter.

 Net earnings from self-employment.